filiph/filiphnet/src/text/pages/Benchmarking Flutter Flame Unity Godot.md

 As you can see, the Flutter and Flame versions of *The Bench* consume a lot more memory on the web than the Unity and Godot versions.
 In fact, the allocated memory size rose even further after the 60 seconds.
 It's not a memory leak — the memory gets reclaimed eventually — but the engine isn't aggressive enough in freeing memory on the web.

-**UPDATE:** I reported this as an [issue](https://github.com/flutter/flutter/issues/153678) on the Flutter bug tracker.
+> **UPDATE:** I reported this as an [issue](https://github.com/flutter/flutter/issues/153678) on the Flutter bug tracker.
 Between then and the publishing of this article, the issue has been largely addressed.
 Read on for details.

 Unity and Godot are on similar footing, with Godot claiming a bit more memory but also having a lot more consistent consumption (while Unity's RAM allocation fluctuated, Godot stayed at the same level for dozens of seconds at a time).

 ![[image10.png]]

 On iOS, I used Xcode Instruments' [Game Memory](https://developer.apple.com/documentation/xcode/analyzing-the-memory-usage-of-your-metal-app) tool to track the memory space of *The Bench* over one minute.
-I summed the Dirty Size, Swapped Size and Resident Size and found the maximum inside the measured 60 minutes.
+I summed the Dirty Size, Swapped Size and Resident Size and found the maximum during the measured 60 seconds.

 Flutter and Flame keep a lower resident memory footprint than Unity and Godot.
 To be clear, Flutter and Flame allocate (and then immediately free) a lot more memory than both Unity and Godot.
 I thought this would translate to a larger CPU footprint but, looking back at the *CPU usage* section, apparently it does not?
 If anyone has more context on this, I'm happy to update the article.